Updated: Apr 29

 The harsh truth of the camera eyes.

-The five principles for creative photography are:
+The manifesto for creative photography is:

 1 Capture the essence of the subject.

 Understand what your subject is, the purpose behind the picture, and how and where it will be used to do what.
 Then blend the art and science of your craft with aesthetics to create engaging, memorable, and brand-positioned outputs.

 "The purpose of a photography assignment is to capture the essence of the subject and make it memorable.
 With editorial assignments, you tend to get a description of the personality and story.
 I then start plotting out the shoot by researching and familiarizing myself with the subject.
 If it is simply a portrait that is needed, I'll try to get an idea of what possibilities exist for relevant situations or locations to shoot in.
 If it is an abstract concept that needs to be conveyed, then I will start to think about things that may be important to the subject, such as objects, tools, lighting, composition, or some other visual device, and try to incorporate them into the photo."